 This area has been known by a number of names: Fort Cautley, HMNZS Tamaki, Narrow Neck, and it's name in Te Reo, O Peretu.
 The original military title for the area is "Fort Takapuna", named after the point on which it stands.

 The structures situated on this site form a unique historic complex containing elements from all periods of coastal defence in New Zealand.
-The old fort, the last of the New Zealand designed twin 6 inch gun forts, was designed by Major Tudor-Boddam of the Royal Artillery and built between 1886 and 1889.
+The old fort was designed by Major Tudor-Boddam of the Royal Artillery and built between 1886 and 1889.

 At the time Russia appeared to be threatening war with the British Empire.
 There were three other forts: one at Fort Kelburn in Wellington, demolished in the1960s; Central Battery - Ocean Beach Dunedin, demolished in the 1950s; and another at Bastion Point which was converted into a mausoleum for M. J. Savage.

 Fort Takapuna, built between 1886 and 1889, was part of a chain of new defences around Auckland harbour.
 Other forts were built at North Head, Bastion Point, Point Resolution (above the Parnell Baths), and later in 1899 on Mount Victoria.
-This fort housed two 6 inch disappearing guns which controlled the approaches to the Rangitoto Channel.
-These guns were mounted in the two circular gun pits in the underground part of the fort.
+This fort housed two 6 inch disappearing guns which were mounted in the two circular gun pits in the underground part of the fort.

 Several buildings of historic significance remain today.
 They include and are not limited to: